kubernetes/website/content/zh/docs/concepts/services-networking/service.md

 For example, if you have a Service called `my-service` in a Kubernetes namespace `my-ns`, the control plane and the DNS Service acting together create a DNS record for `my-service.my-ns`.
-Pods in the `my-ns` namespace should be able to find the service by doing a name lookup for `my-service` (`my-service.my-ns` would also work).
+Pods in the `my-ns` namespace should be able to find it by simply doing a name lookup for `my-service` (`my-service.my-ns` would also work).

 Pods in other Namespaces must qualify the name as `my-service.my-ns`.
 These names